Pediatric Acute Care Nurse Practitioner

 • The required minimum undergraduate GPA of 3.000 on a 4.000 scale is required for the BSN to DNP.
 For graduates of foreign nursing schools, a formal evaluation of their nursing program of study documenting equivalency to a U.S. Bachelor of Science in Nursing degree must be submitted.

 • Prior to or during the first term of study, all BSN to DNP nursing applicants must have taken undergraduate nursing research and a statistics course which included inferential analysis (must be completed within 5 years of program start date).
-If the time period of 5 years has been exceeded for the statistics course, it may be possible for applicants to demonstrate proficiency by examination through an approved testing source (list of approved examinations available from the College of Nursing).
 Applicants who select an advanced practice nursing specialization must have taken an undergraduate course in health assessment.

 • Unencumbered Registered Nurse license to practice in the United States.
 A Wisconsin or eNLC license is required at the time of admission.